rsinghhtx/Sanicreadme/readme.md

 Allowed user login tracking.
 Realtime display of users vote tally.

+# Code
+Socket.io connection
+React components

 # Reflection and Next Steps

+#### Rose
 Making a live streaming voting app that a

+#### Bud
+We would like to continue building out further gamification for the App, adding different modes and mini games as time goes on.

+#### Thorn
+Choice of backend communication technologies and React-Router